Cosmic Ly$\alpha$ Emission from Diffuse Gas: Discussion

 \subsection{Comparison to previous theoretical studies}

 Investigating the physical properties of diffuse gas is crucial for unraveling the mysteries of the physical conditions within the IGM.
-Therefore, studying Ly$\alpha$ emission from these diffuse gases holds significant value. \citet{2020Elias} explore the potential detectability of large-scale filaments.
+Therefore, studying the Ly$\alpha$ emission from these diffuse gases has a significant value. \citet{2020Elias} explore the potential detectability of large-scale filaments.
 To isolate filament particles, they exclude any particles identified by FoF within a halo and then extract a $5 \rm cMpc^{2}$ comoving region centered on the halo.
 When investigating the dependence of Ly$\alpha$ emission on physical conditions at $z=3$, they present temperature versus density phase-space diagrams.
-Compared with our results of phase diagrams, the morphology differs due to variations in data coverage.
+Compared with our results of phase diagrams, the morphology differs due to the different redshifts and variations in data coverage.
 In their study, the selected particles represent the gas surrounding a halo, depicting the physical properties of a smaller cosmic volume.
 Instead, we consider the diffuse gas within the simulation box with 100 cMpc on a side, including IGM in the FoF groups.
-Thus, our phase diagrams can represent more general properties of diffuse gas.
+Thus, our phase diagrams represent the general properties of diffuse gas.
 Their work also showed collisional excitation as the primary mechanism of diffuse Ly$\alpha$ emission, which is consistent with our findings.
-Therefore, collisional excitation emerges as the key mechanism driving diffuse Ly$\alpha$ emission in the high$-z$ universe.
+Therefore, collisional excitation could be the key mechanism driving diffuse Ly$\alpha$ emission at $z \geq3$.

-\citet{2021Witstok} focused on studying Ly$\alpha$ emission from IGM with galaxy clusters.
-Their analysis specifically considers gas well below the critical self-shielding density when calculating Ly$\alpha$ emission due to collisional excitation.
-This critical self-shielding hydrogen number density is determined by setting $T=10^{4}$ K in Eq(13) as described by \citet{2013Rahmati}.
-Essentially, this critical self-shielding density acts as a threshold, similar to imposing a predefined number overdensity cut.
-By applying this overdensity cut, the contribution from collisional excitation is reduced because the high-dense region, largely contributing to emission from collision excitation, has been removed.
-Their results exhibit distinct redshift evolutions of the comoving Ly$\alpha$ luminosity density compared to our findings, particularly concerning collisional excitation.
-This discrepancy implies the importance of considering "different density regimes and selection criteria" when evaluating the Ly$\alpha$ emission properties of the IGM.
-The results are sensitive to the methods used for identifying IGM gas.